proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/converting-an-account-to-multisig.md

 Alice and Bob live together and have separate [accounts](../../built-in-features/account.md).
 They also have a shared account so that if Bob is shopping, he can buy groceries for both himself and Alice.

-This shared account appears in Sirius-Chain as **1-of-2 multisig**.
+This shared account appears in Sirius Chain as **1-of-2 multisig**.
 Multisig accounts permit Alice and Bob sharing funds in a separate account, requiring only the signature from one of them to transact.

 ![Multisig 1 of 2](/img/multisig-1-of-2.png "Multisig 1 of 2")